-If you're vegan, you may have taken a look at our other blogs, read up on Iceland and found that all the traditional meals are heavily meat-based.
+If you're vegan, you may have taken a look at our other blogs on dining out in Iceland, read up on Iceland and found that all the traditional meals are heavily meat-based.
 The land doesn’t support most vegetables growing, so they can get quite expensive.
 You might be wondering; how are you supposed to survive with anything resembling a nutritious diet?

 The good news is that Iceland is modern with their menus, and the vast majority of restaurants will have a specific vegetarian course and they’ll be willing to accommodate your requests within their capabilities.
 Within the larger cities, particularly Reykjavik, there are a plethora of restaurants dedicated to vegetarian and vegan menus.
 Honestly, there’s so much choice it can be paralysing!